loopcoin/loopcoin/DESIGN-loopcoin.md

 The purpose of the network fees is to slow down the initial gold-rush.

-* Network fees start out at 50 NC per operation at the genesis block
+* Network fees start out at 50 LC per operation at the genesis block
-* Every block, the network fees decreases based on this algorithm, in 1e-8 NC:
+* Every block, the network fees decreases based on this algorithm, in 1e-8 LC:
   * res = 500000000 >> floor(nBlock / 8192)
   * res = res - (res >> 14)*(nBlock % 8192)
 * nBlock is zero at the genesis block
 * This is a decrease of 50% every 8192 blocks (about two months)
-* As 50 NC are generated per block, the maximum number of registrations in the first 8192 blocks is therefore 2/3 of 8192, which is 5461
+* As 50 LC are generated per block, the maximum number of registrations in the first 8192 blocks is therefore 2/3 of 8192, which is 5461
 * Difficulty starts at 512

 ## Validation